eml-eda/riscvsim-dpm/README.md

 ## Limitations of GVSoC for power modeling
 If the description of the power source does not contain more than one voltage level, then changing voltage has no effect on power consumption, and the sole value is used for estimation, otherwise the consumption is computed depending on the applied voltage level, and the linear interpolation of the described values. if the component to control, does not overload the _power_supply_set_ method, then the default function is called.
 This function has the same behavior both for _ON_ and _ON_CLOCK_GATED_ value, turning on the consumption of each power source component and its child component, meaning that both dynamic and leakage power is accounted.
 In the _OFF_  state instead, the default behavior is to turn off both power components.
+The voltage default component interface and callback function (i_VOLTAGE() in the python generator, vp::Component::voltage_port attribute, vp::Component::voltage_sync method of the component class, vp::BlockPower::voltage_set_all method of the BlockPower class) are implemented for taking an integer value whereas the method that applies the given voltage to the power source (vp::PowerSource::set_voltage) is utilizing a double argument.
+This make impossible to apply a not integer voltage even if the models contains the values as real numbers.
+Therefore in order to make everything work the above mentioned GVSoC-core's attributes and interfaces have to be modified taking a double as an argument.